Representation of non-semibounded quadratic forms and orthogonal additivity

 We call $m$ the {\bf semibound} of $Q$.
 If $Q(\Phi)\geq 0$, $\Phi\in\mathcal{D}$, we say that $Q$ is \textbf{positive}.
 The quadratic form is \textbf{semibounded from above} if $-Q$ is semibounded from below.
 We say that the quadratic form is \textbf{non-semibounded} if it is not semibounded from below and from above. \end{definition}

 Note that a quadratic form $Q$ satisfies for any scalar $\lambda\in\CC$

 which implies $Q(0)=0$.
-Moreover, the values of the quadratic form already determine the values of the sesquilinear form (cf., \cite[p.~49]{kato95}):
+Moreover, the values of the quadratic form already determine the values of the sesquilinear form (cf.\ \cite[p.~49]{kato95}):

-The definition we give next was stated by Kato in \cite[\S~1.4 of Chapter~VI]{kato95} as a characterization of closability in the context of sectorial quadratic forms.
-We will omit this hypothesis here and show that closability as defined below will play a central role when addressing orthogonal additivity and the representation theorem for non-semibounded quadratic forms.
+The definition we give next was stated by Kato in \cite[\S~1.4 of Chapter~VI]{kato95} as a characterisation of closability in the context of sectorial quadratic forms.
+We will define closability as Kato but without assuming sectoriality and will show that it plays a central role when addressing orthogonal additivity and the representation theorem for non-semibounded quadratic forms.